open-compensation-token-license/license-token-website/wikisrc/open-source-financial-backing.md

 ## The Role of Foundations and Communities

 Open source foundations play a crucial role in providing financial backing and governance for projects.
 Organizations like the [Apache Software Foundation](https://www.apache.org/) and the [Linux Foundation](https://www.linuxfoundation.org/) offer resources, infrastructure, and advocacy to support their hosted projects.
+For more on sustainable funding, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 Building a strong community around an open source project is essential for its financial sustainability.
 Active communities contribute not only code but also financial support through donations, sponsorships, and advocacy efforts.